Soumya-Chakraborty/Dataframes/README.md

   <img src="https://pics.craiyon.com/2023-06-13/0205f5e24c4b4aefb0f47706fb3122de.webp" alt="Image Alt Text" width="400" height="400">
 </p>

-# DataFrame Operations in C
+# DataFrame Operations of PYTHON (Pandas) in C Language

 This C program demonstrates basic operations on a DataFrame.
 The program creates a DataFrame structure, adds rows to it, and performs operations such as printing the DataFrame, calculating summary statistics, and performing aggregation.